Voyager451/stimulus.plus/README.md

 - Math is inside [EstimateCard.js](components/EstimateCard.js)

-- Contributions welcome

 - Run locally with `npm run dev`

 - Exported & served as a simple [static app](https://nextjs.org/docs/advanced-features/static-html-export)
     - `npm run build-prod`

+    - Production site is served with GitHub Pages.
+The `docs` directory (static export) is used by GitHub to serve the app.

+- Contributions welcome

-Contact: hello@stimulus.plus
+- Contact: hello@stimulus.plus